|

 cannot well repeat how there I entered,

-So full was I of slumber at the moment
+So full was I of slumber

-In which I had abandoned the true
+In which I had abandoned

-way.
+the true way.

 But

-after I had reached a mountains foot,
+after I had reached a mountain’s foot,

-At that point where the valley terminated,
+At that point where the

-Which had with consternation pierced
+Which had with

-my heart,
+consternation pierced my heart,

 Upward